Serenade of the Seas Entertainment & Activities

 Serenade of the Seas Spa & Fitness

-The gym facilities at the ShipShape Fitness Center are excellent, with treadmills, universal machines, weights, and everything else the average fitness enthusiast will need to work off the midnight buffet.
+The gym facilities at the Vitality Spa & Fitness Center are excellent, with treadmills, universal machines, weights, and everything else the average fitness enthusiast will need to work off the midnight buffet.
 A jogging track is also available around the Sky Bar area, though this is a common thoroughfare for passengers and seems difficult to use during the afternoons.

-Fitness classes like yoga and spinning, as well as personal fitness training, are also available for an additional fee (usually $10 per class) - check out your Daily Compass each day for a schedule.
-Spa facilities are exotic and have a gorgeous Tahitian decor, though the services are a bit overpriced ($44 for a manicure?).
+Fitness classes like yoga and spinning, as well as personal fitness training, are also available for an additional fee - check out your Daily Compass each day for a schedule.
+Spa facilities are exotic and have a gorgeous Tahitian decor, though the services are a bit overpriced.
 Don't miss the spa tour on your first day onboard, and keep your eyes peeled for occasional freebies in the Daily Compass.
-My favorite place on the ship was the spa's Solarium area; an indoor/outdoor pool (with a retractable roof), it's designed in an exotic Bali-esque scheme.
+Our favorite place on the ship was the spa's Solarium area; an indoor/outdoor pool (with a retractable roof), it's designed in an exotic Bali-esque scheme.
 The teak furnishings are as comfortable as they are elegant - and, get this: it's open 24 hours a day.
 Another advantage: you can always find a space in one of its two whirlpools - and it was a lovely way to relax as the ship was pulling out of port after a busy day.

 Another relaxing spot was the spa's thermal "suite" - it's co-ed and offers a variety of scented (and non-scented) steam rooms and saunas.
-This is an a'la carte item: it's $15 per day or $50 per cruise - though you may be able to negotiate a discount on port days when there's not as much demand..
+Entry is by day pass or full-cruise pass - though you may be able to negotiate a discount on port days when there's not as much demand.

 There are also the "usual" Royal Caribbean diversions - nine-hole miniature golf, basketball court, shuffleboard, rock climbing wall, art studio, and game room.